25

 Clinical Reasoning: The combination of severe heart failure (EF 15%), progressive fluid retention despite high-dose diuretics, and the development of anasarca strongly suggests acute decompensated heart failure with evolving cardiorenal syndrome and diuretic resistance.

-๐Ÿ“š Reference: Heart Failure Module - Acute Decompensation
+๐Ÿ“š Reference: Acute Heart Failure Decompensation

 5